Saturday, September 17, 2011

 This Date in Rock Music History: September 14

-1959: Sandy Nelson made what still is the 20th-biggest leap of the Rock Era, jumping from 84 to 28, with "Teen Beat".
+1959: Sandy Nelson made a huge leap, jumping from 84 to 28, with "Teen Beat".

 1963: Although most of us wouldn't know them until their hit "Back Stabbers" nine years later, the O'Jays first charted on this date with the single "Lonely Drifter".